Larry Grossman (politician): Leadership

 When Davis announced his resignation as leader of the party and premier of the province, Grossman ran to succeed him.
 He was widely regarded as the most progressive candidate, and was endorsed by members of the party's Toronto-based Big Blue Machine.
 His supporters included Susan Fish, Russ Ramsay, Phil Gillies, Bruce McCaffrey and George Taylor.
 However, delegates to the party's January 1985 leadership convention chose the more conservative Frank Miller as leader.
 Grossman placed third on the first ballot, ahead of Roy McMurtry, but behind Miller and Dennis Timbrell.
 With the support of the McMurtry campaign, Grossman moved six votes ahead of Timbrell on the second ballot.
 It was confirmed in 1987 by Dr. John Balkwill that the Miller campaign did not want the prospect of facing Timbrell on the final ballot, since their tracking of delegate intentions showed that their candidate would lose decisively to Timbrell, so about 30-40 Miller delegates voted strategically for Grossman to ensure Timbrell's elimination.

-Timbrell, who was a bitter rival of Grossman but also wanted to prevent a Miller victory, reluctantly endorsed Grossman after the results were confirmed by a recount.
+Timbrell, who was a rival of Grossman but also wanted to prevent a Miller victory, reluctantly endorsed Grossman after the results were confirmed by a recount.
 He did not bring enough delegates on the third ballot, however, and Grossman lost to Miller.
 Grossman remained the Provincial Treasurer in Miller's government.

 Miller ran a disastrous campaign in the 1985 election, and the party was reduced to a fragile minority government.
 Grossman was appointed as Minister of Education and Minister of Colleges and Universities after the election, but was unable to accomplish anything of significance before the Liberals and New Democrats joined forces to topple Miller's government in the legislature.

 Miller quickly resigned as leader, and Grossman was chosen as the new leader over Dennis Timbrell and Alan Pope at a second leadership convention on November 16, 1985.
 Pope was forced on the defensive when one of his workers was caught polling party members as to whether religion would make a difference in the leadership race, which was seen as a reference to Grossman's Jewish background.
 Timbrell lost support when he declared his opposition to the full funding of Catholic schools, causing Norm Sterling to defect to Grossman's campaign.
 Grossman defeated Timbrell by only 19 votes on the second ballot, in a campaign that was marked by considerable acrimony.

 Grossman became Leader of the Opposition to the Liberal Premier David Peterson.

 Grossman's political hero was Benjamin Disraeli, whose portrait was displayed on his office wall.
 Shortly after winning the leadership of the Ontario Progressive Conservatives, he criticized American "neo-Conservatism" as "a shallow reconstitution of laissez-faire liberalism."